gerardkra/Saga-Algorithm/README.md

-# SAGA Algorithm: Theory, Proofs, and Experimental Validation
+# SAGA Algorithm: An approch For Experimental Validation

-This repository provides a comprehensive implementation and analysis of the **SAGA algorithm**, a state-of-the-art incremental gradient method with variance reduction for optimization.
-The project includes:
+This repository provides a comprehensive implementation and analysis of the **SAGA algorithm**, a state-of-the-art incremental gradient method with variance reduction for optimization introduced by \textit{Defazio, Bach et Lacoste-Julien}.

-- **Theoretical foundations** of SAGA, including detailed convergence proofs.

-- **Experimental validation** on real datasets, comparing SAGA to other optimization methods (SAG, SVRG, and SGD).

-- **Jupyter Notebook** (`SAGA.ipynb`) containing all experiments and visualizations.

 ---